Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Weight loss revision surgery abroad grows in popularity.
 There are many great options available with a really good cost

 With the explosion in budget flights within Europe, obtaining medical services abroad is no longer a big problem.
 Similarly to in the UK, it is difficult to put a definitive cost on bariatric revision surgery abroad.
 The surgeon will need to know exactly what the problem is and assess the patient’s eating patterns, before deciding on the exact revision surgery required.
 The surgeon will normally require all the necessary information like which procedure was the initial bariatric surgery, what the current problem is, what the patient’s current eating patterns are and possibly x-rays of the stomach.
 Only then will he/she be able to advise, what in their opinion, is the best solution and what the exact cost will be.
 When considering any surgery overseas, it is always important to factor in prices of flights both for the initial surgery and any return appointments if necessary and accommodation.
 Sometimes it is possible to purchase an aftercare package in the UK after bariatric surgery abroad.
+What’s also important, patients can get secured for their medical trip, which makes their travel and stay abroad much safer.
+Clinic Hunter & AXA Partners have created medical travel insurance for surgery abroad dedicated solely to medical tourists.

 Poland is considerably cheaper than in the UK.
 However, that does not mean that quality and standards are in any way compromised.
 Clinics/hospitals are fitted out with state-of-the-art equipment and staff speak very good English.
 Prices are only cheaper due to the lower cost of living, not because of inferior medical standards.
 Weight loss surgery Poland is very popular.
 All doctors and medical staff are trained to the highest level and customer service is very good.
 Additionally, there are numerous flights to many airports in Poland, often operated by budget carriers like WizzAir and Easyjet.
 Depending on the time of year and advance booking period it is possible to get airline tickets from the UK to Poland for around £20 one way – cheaper than a rail ticket to London from many UK locations.
 The flight UK to Poland is around 2½ hours, so not too long a journey.
 It is not unusual for a revision surgery procedure in Poland to cost about half the price of private treatment in the UK and many other Western Europe countries.